luispuerto/luispuerto-net/_pages/resume.md

 **2009:**{: style="color: grey"} **Freelance consultant for TRAGSATEC; collaborate in the preliminary plan for the Pajariel Forestry Park.**

-  * Collecting data in field, team organization, and cartography elaboration.
+  * Collecting data in the field, team organization, and cartography elaboration.
   * GIS multi-criteria analysis of data, develop and analysis proposals of restoration and activities for the park.
   * Analysis of potentialities and the development of citizen participation process.